mihammer/LinuxEscapeRooms/Topics-covered.md

 Below are a list of commands covered in the Linux escape rooms
 _________________________________________________________________

-## "deathshellescape.py" Star Wars–themed escape room game:
+## "spaceshellescape.py" Space–themed escape room game:

 ### 🧠 Topics by Challenge: